Natcel0711/fiberent/README.md

 - `./pkg/repository` folder for describe `const` of your project
 - `./pkg/routes` folder for describe routes of your project
 - `./pkg/utils` folder with utility functions (server starter, error checker, etc)

-### ./platform

-**Folder with platform-level logic**.
-This directory contains all the platform-level logic that will build up the actual project, like _setting up the database_ or _cache server instance_ and _storing migrations_.

-- `./platform/cache` folder with in-memory cache setup functions (by default, Redis)
-- `./platform/database` folder with database setup functions (by default, PostgreSQL)
-- `./platform/migrations` folder with migration files (used with [golang-migrate/migrate](https://github.com/golang-migrate/migrate) tool)